About Polly LaBarre - Co-author, Mavericks at Work; Co-founder, Management Lab; Founding Writer, Fast Company:

 Polly is the co-author of the award-winning book Mavericks at Work: Why the Most Original Minds in Business Win, which was a New York Times, Wall Street Journal, and BusinessWeek best-seller.
 Published in over 20 territories, Mavericks was a “Business Book of the Year” for the Financial Times, the Miami Herald, and The Economist, which called the book "a pivotal work in the tradition of In Search of Excellence and Good to Great."
 CNN, CNBC, and GMA all created series around the book.

-Polly’s writing has appeared in numerous publications, including Fast Company, The New York Times, The Wall Street Journal, Harvard Business Review online and the McKinsey Quarterly.
-Her widely syndicated blog, Fresh MIX, delivers agenda-setting ideas about 21st-century organizations.
-She has also been a frequent guest on radio and television programs far and wide.
+Polly’s writing has appeared in a variety of publications, including Fast Company, The New York Times, the Wall Street Journal, Harvard Business Review online, Fortune.com, the McKinsey Quarterly, and she has served as business and innovation correspondent for CNN.

 What Polly LaBarre Talks About:

 The Human Edge - Fully Engaged & Relentlessly Innovative: Turning Culture into a Competitive Advantage

 For every leader unsettled by rampant disruption, there is a powerful antidote already inside the organization: the untapped audacity, imagination, energy and passion of its people.
 Those fundamental human qualities are the engine of the creative economy - the source of all value.
 But too few organizations are designed to unleash, mobilize, and amplify that human edge.